 Despite a late economic cycle, some positive factors persist.
 China is injecting fresh monetary stimulus in the economy through an easing of credit conditions.
 The U.S. has seen steadily rising profit margins over the past few years, relatively low interest rates leading to low cost-of-borrowing, muted inflation in wages or commodities and reduced income taxes.
 These have created a positive tailwind which will diminish moving into 2019 but is unlikely to reverse.
 It does, however, point to more modest return expectations.

-“The market has been rising for nearly 10 years, so higher volatility at this stage should be expected,” says Capital Group portfolio manager Alan Berro.
+“The market has been rising for nearly 10 years, so higher volatility at this stage should be expected,” says portfolio manager Alan Berro.
 “A 10% or 15% correction can happen any time for any reason.
 But do I expect a severe downturn, a deep recession or a global crisis coming?
 There is nothing I see out there today that leads me to that conclusion.”

 For a full-fledged bear market to ensue, the economy needs to go into reverse.
 Our economists don’t expect that for some time.
-“We are late in this cycle but the economy is still growing strongly in the U.S." says economist Darrell Spence.
-"Earnings cloud slow from peak levels but still remain strong by historic standards.
-The U.S. economy remains healthy and despite the tightening labour market, inflationary pressures appear to be relatively mild.
+“We are late in this cycle but the economy is still growing strongly in the U.S.” says economist Darrell Spence.
+“Earnings could slow from peak levels but still remain strong by historic standards.
+The U.S. economy remains healthy and despite the tightening labor market, inflationary pressures appear to be relatively mild.
 And there are no obvious imbalances that might trigger a recession in the short term.
 So I expect the U.S. expansion to continue into next year.”

 Investors should have a buffer of liquidity and sufficient diversification away from equities in their bond portfolios.
 Asset allocation is important and helping clients understand how to navigate this environment will be crucial.
 In these periods, investors can benefit from: